Shivamgpt812/Web-Dev-Mini-Projects/README.md

 - **Description**: Light Mode and Dark Mode Toggle is a web application that allows users to switch between light and dark themes.
 - **Technologies Used**: HTML, CSS & JavaScript

+### 8. Digital Clock

+- **Description**: This is a simple web-based circular clock that displays the current time with circular indicators for hours, minutes, and seconds.
+- **Technologies Used**: HTML, CSS & JavaScript

 ## Installation

 To run any of these projects locally, follow these steps: